CPO-STV: Finding the winners

-Occasionally, once every possible outcome has been compared against every other outcome, there will be no one outcome that beats all others—that is, no clear 'Condorcet winner'.
-In such cases a more complicated procedure, known as a Condorcet completion method, must be used to determine the set of winners that are elected.
+Occasionally, once every possible outcome has been compared against every other outcome, there will be no one outcome that beats all others—that is, there is no clear 'Condorcet winner'.
+In such cases, a more complicated procedure, known as a Condorcet completion method, must be used to determine the set of winners that are elected.
 The precise completion method depends on the version of Condorcet's method being used.
 Versions of Condorcet's method with different, sophisticated completion methods include Ranked Pairs (also developed by Tideman) and the Schulze method.

 Surplus transfer methods

 Traditional forms of STV differ in the manner in which they deal with the transfer of surplus votes.
-Older forms of STV transfer surplus votes in the form of whole votes -- either in a random system of transfers (Hare's method) or by reference to next usable preference (as used in Ireland and Malta) -- or a system of fractional transfers of all votes held by elected candidate (the Gregory method).
+Older forms of STV transfer surplus votes in the form of whole votes—either in a random system of transfers (Hare's method) or by reference to the next usable preference (as used in Ireland and Malta) —or a system of fractional transfers of all votes held by elected candidate (the Gregory method).
 These methods are quite crude and can encourage tactical voting.
 Warren's method and Meek's method are more sophisticated transfer methods.
 CPO-STV is compatible with all of these methods, so it is up to those responsible for choosing the voting system to decide which particular method they wish to use.

 Example

-In order to illustrate the differences between CPO-STV and older forms of STV this example shows a single election held first under traditional STV and then under CPO-STV.
-In both cases the Hagenbach-Bischoff quota is used.
-In the scenario given this is 25.
+The following example shows a single election held first under traditional STV and then under CPO-STV in order to illustrate the differences between CPO-STV and older forms of STV.
+The Hagenbach-Bischoff quota is used in both cases.
+This is 25 in the scenario given.